AhmedZamil/BLAZORSalesOrderManager_INTUS_COMPLETE/README.md

-5) run the setup.bat file (you wil find it in current working directory) it does the below steps
+5) run the setup.bat file in api project folder (you wil find it in current working directory) it does the below steps

    - dotnet restore will restore all dependecis